 - Through working in Spring Valley and other communities, Planact has learnt that practitioners and development agencies need to prioritise addressing the power relations in communities because they cannot be wished away.
 These power contests adversely impede project implementation and other development processes.
-For this reason, promotion of participatory governance should be a priority in all development programmes. - Community cohesion, unity and strength in numbers coupled with a recognisable, informed and unified community leadership structure is one of the strongest foundations for effective public consultation.
+For this reason, the promotion of participatory governance should be a priority in all development programmes. - · Community cohesion, unity and strength in numbers coupled with a recognisable, informed and unified community leadership structure is one of the strongest foundations for effective public consultation.
 Municipalities have well-documented histories of dealing with advocacy from communities as defiance that should be 'dealt' with.
 In this regard, some municipalities adopt the tried-and-tested divide and rule tactic to destabilise any advocacy initiatives from communities.
 Disorganised communities fall victim to these tactics, and in the process nullify any consultative processes.

 - Under specific circumstances, communities should exploit the willingness of political formations and use them strategically to buttress their public consultation exercises.
 However, this option should be given full consideration and careful thought so as to avoid results that could possibly be the opposite of what the community wanted to achieve.
-For example, using political channels in areas of high political hostility could lead to even more hostile receptions from the municipality. - It is recommended that communities streamline their demands at a time when they have to negotiate with their municipalities.
-Once selected, the community should deliberate on them, refine the presentation of the problem issue, offer alternatives and also show the initiatives that the community is willing to take to resolve their issues.
+For example, using political channels in areas of high political hostility could lead to even more hostile receptions from the municipality. - It is recommended that communities streamline their demands at the time when they have to negotiate with their municipalities.
+Once the demands are selected, the community should de liberate on them, refine the presentation of the problem issue(s), offer alternatives and also show the initiatives that the community is willing to take to resolve their issues.
 This recommendation is particularly important as it redirects the focus of the community on specific issues, and prevents them being distracted by other concerns.
-By giving thought into a particular concern and refining the presentation, the community gains the advantage of holding strong arguments for their cause against bureaucratic and jargon-laden explanations which are often presented by municipal officials in order to obfuscate actual facts.
-This approach also helps avoid situations where community members all raise different issues, and in the process lose sight of the crucial issue. - Vulnerable communities should target cooperative, senior, and decision influencing municipal officials and they should also ensure that they keep good communication channels open to maintain these important relationships in good standing.
-Communities' access to senior municipal officials is notoriously complicated and hard to crack if a community does not have a cooperative ear.
-Planact's experience revealed that sometimes communities' frustrations led to them being hard on all officials including those who were cooperative, thus closing down that important access.
+In addition, by giving thought to a particular concern and refining the presentation, the community gains the advantage of holding strong arguments for their cause against bureaucratic and jargon-laden explanations which are often presented by municipal officials in order to obfuscate actual facts.
+This approach also helps avoid situations where community members all raise different issues, and in the process lose sight of the crucial issue. - Vulnerable communities should target cooperative, senior, and decision influencing municipal officials, and they should also ensure that they keep communication channels open to maintain the good standing of such important relationships.
+Worth noting is that communities' access to senior municipal officials is notoriously complicated and proves hard to crack if a community does not have a cooperative ear.
+Planact's experiences reveal that sometimes communities' frustrations can lead to them being hard on all officials including those who can be cooperative, thus closing down that important access.

-- Communities should be encouraged to analyse trends to enable them to identify exploitable events, and upcoming activities that give them access to government consultative processes, e.g.; - Upcoming elections, - service delivery protests in neighbouring communities, - political congresses and, - impending visits of senior national leaders;
+- Communities should be encouraged to analyse trends to enable them to identify exploitable events, and upcoming activities that could give them access to government consultative processes, e.g.: - Upcoming elections; - Service delivery protests in neighbouring communities; - Political congresses; - And impending visits of senior national leaders.

-These are some examples of events that communities should maximise and use to their advantage.
-Local municipal leaders have proven to be very attentive to communities when they are aware of an impending important event, and communities can use these opportunities to push for the resolution of community issues.
+Local municipal leaders have proven to be very attentive to communities when they are aware of just such impending important events, therefore communities can use these opportunities to push for the resolution of community issues.

-It is vitally important for communities to properly record events, meetings, submissions into the IDP, petitions and any other correspondence with local municipalities.
-There has been occasions when some officials deny statements, promises and commitments that they had previously made.
+• It is vitally important for communities to properly record events, meetings, submissions into the IDP, petitions and any other correspondences with local municipalities.
+There have been occasions when some officials deny statements, promises and commitments that they had previously made.
 With effective and accurate documentation, communities will have the ability to refer to written documents and appropriately intervene.

-9.0 CONCLUSION
+9. CONCLUSION